The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 For further information and guidance, see: Coronavirus (COVID-19)—implications for property.

 This Practice Note explains, in the context of both residential and business leases, what a break clause is, when it may be exercised (including interpretation of common deadlines for when to serve a break notice and the meaning of ‘year’, ‘month’ and ‘corresponding date rule’) and the form of a break notice.
 It covers case law in respect of errors in compliance with break notice requirements, in particular the reasonable recipient test under Mannai, and its application to common types of error.
 It covers the application of Mannai to service of statutory notices and the different types of error that are commonly made, namely completion errors and form errors.
-It also considers what happens when a mistake in a break notice is spotted (including serving another
+It also considers what happens when a mistake in a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.